libpd/libpd/README.md

     cd <path/to/build/files/generated/by/CMake>
     cmake --build .

+### Windows cross-compilation on Linux

+You can build Windows binaries from Linux, using MinGW.
+This will only build the static and shared libraries, and not the csharp bindings.

+The easiest way is to set up a toolchain file for CMake pointing to all the necessary MinGW tools.
+For debian based distributions the file would contain the following:

+    SET(CMAKE_SYSTEM_NAME Windows)

+    SET(CMAKE_C_COMPILER x86_64-w64-mingw32-gcc)
+    SET(CMAKE_CXX_COMPILER x86_64-w64-mingw32-g++)
+    SET(CMAKE_RC_COMPILER x86_64-w64-mingw32-windres)

+    SET(CMAKE_FIND_ROOT_PATH /usr/x86_64-w64-mingw32)

+    SET(CMAKE_FIND_ROOT_PATH_MODE_PROGRAM NEVER)
+    SET(CMAKE_FIND_ROOT_PATH_MODE_LIBRARY ONLY)
+    SET(CMAKE_FIND_ROOT_PATH_MODE_INCLUDE ONLY)

+Note paths and binary names might vary in other distributions.

+You can then use the [`CMAKE_TOOLCHAIN_FILE`](https://cmake.org/cmake/help/v3.12/variable/CMAKE_TOOLCHAIN_FILE.html) option to tell CMake to load the settings from your file.
+So if we save the above file to `$HOME/.local/share/cmake/toolchain-mingw-x86_64-w64.cmake`, then we'd invoke CMake with

+    cmake -DCMAKE_TOOLCHAIN_FILE=$HOME/.local/share/cmake/toolchain-mingw-x86_64-w64.cmake

+followed any other CMake options you'd normally use, and the source directory.

 ### Command-line examples

 Here are examples of how to download, configure and build the latest libpd on the command line using CMake.